skyler93z/bigDataIssue/README.md

 ![image](https://github.com/ubcxzhang/bigDataIssue/blob/main/Readme_illustration1.png)

 ### Note
 Under the main directory, we have multiple layers of subdirectories.
-The first layer is the three different examples: "PoisBias" corresponds to Section 3.1 of our manuscript; "scenario1" and "scenario2" correspond to the two assumption violation scenarios mentioned in Section 3.2 of our manuscript.
+The first layer is the four different examples: "PoisBias" corresponds to Section 3.1 of our manuscript; "scenario1" and "scenario2" correspond to the two assumption violation scenarios mentioned in Section 3.2 of our manuscript; "DE" corresponds to Section 5 of our manuscript.
 The second layer is the "code", "result", "sh", "figure", "rout" files.

 The files under the subfolder "sh" are shell scripts used to submit computing jobs (to run the .R files in subfolders "code"), which are **system-specific**.
 If you use HPCs different from Compute Canada servers or personal computers, these sh files must be revised according to your system.